-FIELD TRIPS The program cost includes one trip to Stratford-upon-Avon with tickets to a Royal Shakespeare Company performance, and one other trip to sites of academic interest, to be announced.
+FIELD TRIPS The program cost includes one trip to Stratford-upon-Avon with tickets to a Royal Shakespeare Company performance and one trip to a play at the Globe Theatre in London.
 Optional trips, at the students' expense, will also be offered, and students will be encouraged to travel on their own.
 Dr. Joel Stafstrom (Biological Sciences, NIU) conducts research on molecular, cellular and genetic aspects of development in plants, with a current focus on the control of protein synthesis and heat-stress responses.
 He teaches introductory and mid-level courses in cell biology.
 He also is very interested in the history of biology and the acceptance (or, too often, denial) of scientific evidence by the general public.
 E-mail: Stafstrom@niu.edu